aleksandarkoruga/ChatGPTToOSC/README.md

  - `cd ChatGPTToOSC`
  - rename `settings.example.js` to `settings.js`
- - edit `settings.js` and provide an API key under `openaiApiKey` (insert it between the last ''). you can find your API key following the instructions on  https://platform.openai.com/account/api-keys for further details about the other options refer to the original api https://github.com/waylaidwanderer/node-chatgpt-api edit `localPort`, `remotePort` and `remoteAddress` under `oscOptions`
+ - edit `settings.js` and provide an API key under `openaiApiKey` (insert it between the last ''). you can find your API key following the instructions on  https://platform.openai.com/account/api-keys for further details about the other options refer to the original API https://github.com/waylaidwanderer/node-chatgpt-api edit `localPort`, `remotePort` and `remoteAddress` under `oscOptions`

  - from the `ChatGPTToOSC` root folder run `npm install` and `node .` to run the relay.